GIFT: Guided Importance-Aware Fine-Tuning for Diffusion Language Models: Experiment

 \subsection{Main Results}

-As shown in Table~\ref{tab:main}, we compare the performance of \ours \ and the standard SFT method across different training datasets and benchmarks.
-Compared with the base LLaDA-8B-Instruct model, both SFT and \ours \ improve performance on all tasks.
-Notably, \ours \ consistently achieves higher accuracy than SFT, with a 39\% improvement on the s1K dataset, a 64\% improvement on the s1K-1.1 dataset, and a 83\% improvement on the openr1-3k dataset, demonstrating that our method effectively leverages token importance and structured information.
-These results indicate that WeFT provides robust and reliable performance gains across tasks and datasets, particularly for tasks requiring complex reasoning.
+As shown in Table~\ref{tab:main}, we compare the performance of \ours\ and SFT across different training datasets and benchmarks.
+After a single training run, we use 3 random seeds to evaluate model performance and report the average results with error bars.
+Notably, \ours\ consistently achieves higher average accuracy than SFT, demonstrating that our method achieves effective training by leveraging token entropy.
+In Appendix \ref{app:few}, we include performance metrics for 5-shot evaluation.